ITBE-Lab/seed-evaluation/README.md

 - `seed_entropy_analysis`: Performs the entropy analysis (Figure 5 of the manuscript).
 - `seed_set_diff_analysis`: Performs the seed set difference analysis (Figure 3 of the manuscript).

-Tip: Double clicking on a plot will toggle its legend.
+Tip: Double clicking on a plot will toggle the legend visibility.